 About The Dirt Kings Tour

 The Dirt Kings Late Model Tour is one of the fastest growing racing series in the nation.
-Since inception in 2017, the Dirt Kings Late Model Tour has held 49 races, traveling across the state of Wisconsin and Northern Illinois.
-140 different drivers have competed for the title of King and 22 different drivers have succeeded.
+Since inception in 2017, the Dirt Kings Late Model Tour has held 86 races, traveling across the state of Wisconsin, Northern Illinois, Minnesota and Iowa.
+163 different drivers have competed for the title of King and 28 different drivers have succeeded.
 With an average of 24 cars per race, fans flock to the track to watch an exciting race with side-by-side battles from start to finish.
 An average Dirt Kings Late Model Tour race draws 2,500 fans and at many tracks, the Dirt Kings Late Model Tour is their highest attended race of the season.

 We look forward to seeing you at the track!